Everduin94/better-commits/readme.md

 </details>

 > [!NOTE]<br>
-> Some properties allow a set of specifc string values
+> Some properties allow a set of specific string values
 >
 > - See _config file explanations_ for possible values